 Creating a culture of learning at work is not a new concept for HR leaders.
 However, there’s no question that it is still important.
 What is new are the ways you can modernize the approach to fostering a culture of learning at the workplace – one that keeps up with working adults evolving wants and needs, while aligning with overarching organizational goals.

 As it pertains to the workplace, the term learning culture refers to a work environment that prioritizes skills development and knowledge sharing as central to its values.

 A strong corporate learning culture looks different at every business since no two companies are the same.
 However, they all have this in common: the employees not only want to learn and apply what they’ve learned to help their organization, but they also feel compelled to share their knowledge with others.

 So, it's important for executives to consider why learning is important to their organization and start to build a culture based on those values.

 Benefits of a workplace learning culture

-Research reveals that effectively nurturing a healthy learning culture leads to more committed employees and improves overall company performance.
+Research reveals that developing a healthy learning culture leads to more committed employees and improves overall company performance.
 A recent report showed 94 percent of employees said investment in training and education is one of the major reasons they would decide to stay in a role for longer.
 Additionally, research by Bersin showed that those companies with workforces that have the desire to learn are at least 30 percent more likely to be market leaders in their industries over an extended period of time.

 A robust learning culture can also break down social and economic barriers, drive talent development and bridge skills gaps.